Tagua Pendant Animal Totem Jewelry

 Every creature has something to teach us, if we are open and willing to learn these lessons.

-My passion for the natural world and the time I have spent observing and interacting with its creatures and spirits have driven me to create these images.
-The 'glyphs' are designed to capture the essence of the animals they represent in a simple, elegant and powerful manner.Discover your animal totem...
+My passion for the natural world has driven me to create these images.
+The 'glyphs' are designed to capture the essence of the animals they represent in a simple, elegant, and powerful manner.Discover your animal totem...

 What is tagua?